GatoGraphQL/GatoGraphQL/docs/installing-gato-graphql-for-wordpress.md

-# Installing the GraphQL API for WordPress plugin
+# Installing the Gato GraphQL for WordPress plugin

-These are the several ways to install the [GraphQL API for WordPress](../layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp) plugin.
+These are the several ways to install the [Gato GraphQL for WordPress](../layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp) plugin.

 ## Requirements